 Before we get started, I want to give you a little debriefing on my background and how I got to where I am right now (a business owner and entrepreneur).

-As I discus in a previous article, I did the college thing, and attended a university in north Texas for 5 years from 2004-2009.
+As I discuss in a previous article, I did the college thing and attended a university in north Texas for 5 years from 2004-2009.
 I joined a fraternity, got my degree, and got a corporate job within several months of graduating.

-Growing up, I always the knew that I would be miserably unhappy, MISERABLY UNHAPPY, working in an office with a cubicle and overhead florescent lights.
+Growing up, I always knew that I would be miserably unhappy, MISERABLY UNHAPPY, working in an office with a cubicle and overhead fluorescent lights.
 I was dreading it so much, that I purposely stayed in college a year longer than I was supposed to.